Easter Sunday Baptism Liturgy, Songs, and Prayers

 May the Peace of God be with you today

-*Personal and Confidential Prayer is available after the service at the back of the chapel, look for the team with the “prayer” signs.
+*Personal and Confidential Prayer is available in back of the chapel near the center of the room.
+Look for the team with the “Prayer” badges.

 Mtr Wendy Dixon, clergy